ghostwan/Virtual-Deck-Of-Cards/README.md

 - Reconnection mechanisum when socket is disconnected but server is not down
 - Add log message
 - Fix on small screen
+- Prevent to get card from playing area
+- Add option to end turn after playing a card

 # What's next